Improve by Checking Website Speed

 Slow site?!
 UGH!
-Improving website speed can be a pain, especially if you don’t know where to start.
+Checking website speed and improving it can be a pain, especially if you don’t know where to start.

 So how fast should a website be?

 Google expects e-commerce sites to load within 2 seconds?
 2 SECONDS!
 To add to that, the average load time for web pages that are 3Mb is 5 seconds, but over a 3G network (for an average mobile website) could take as long as 19 seconds!

 Luckily, there are many ways to check page load times, the actual speed of your site, etc. Plus, many of the tools out there let you know what to work on, and some even provide step-by-step instructions.
 Keep in mind that there isn’t necessarily a “one size fits all” tool because ultimately, each site has different needs.
 On a side note, some of the fixes can be a bit overwhelming when seeing them for the first time and somewhat technical.
 Don’t fret though!
 A little reading, research, and implementation can go a long way!